jkitchin/literature-alerts/md/Papers-that-cite-my-papers.md

 [Yeyu Deng](https://openalex.org/A5016264335), [Haibo Liu](https://openalex.org/A5100394072), [Leo Lai](https://openalex.org/A5102769761), [Fangxin She](https://openalex.org/A5025067670), [Fangzhou Liu](https://openalex.org/A5100683474), [Mohan Li](https://openalex.org/A5100716226), [Zixun Yu](https://openalex.org/A5063873435), [Jing Li](https://openalex.org/A5100336948), [Di Zhu](https://openalex.org/A5100784061), [Hao Li](https://openalex.org/A5100348631), [Li Wei](https://openalex.org/A5100454543), [Yuan Chen](https://openalex.org/A5100400885), Small.
 None(None)] 2024.https://doi.org/10.1002/smll.202403967.

-Abstract Platinum‐Ruthenium (PtRu) bimetallic nanoparticles are promising catalysts for methanol oxidation reaction (MOR) required by direct methanol fuel cells.
+Platinum-Ruthenium (PtRu) bimetallic nanoparticles are promising catalysts for methanol oxidation reaction (MOR) required by direct methanol fuel cells.
 However, existing catalyst synthesis methods have difficulty controlling their composition and structures.
 Here, a direct Joule heating method to yield highly active and stable PtRu catalysts for MOR is shown.
 The optimized Joule heating condition at 1000 °C over 50 microseconds produces uniform PtRu nanoparticles (6.32 wt.% Pt and 2.97 wt% Ru) with an average size of 2.0 ± 0.5 nanometers supported on carbon black substrates.
-They have a large electrochemically active surface area (ECSA) of 239 m 2 g −1 and a high ECSA normalized specific activity of 0.295 mA cm −2 .
-They demonstrate a peak mass activity of 705.9 mA mg Pt −1 for MOR, 2.8 times that of commercial 20 wt.% platinum/carbon catalysts, and much superior to PtRu catalysts obtained by standard hydrothermal synthesis.
-Theoretical calculation results indicate that the superior catalytic activity can be attributed to modified Pt sites in PtRu nanoparticles, enabling strong methanol adsorption and weak carbon monoxide binding.
-Further, the PtRu catalyst demonstrates excellent stability in two‐electrode methanol fuel cell tests with 85.3% current density retention and minimum Pt surface oxidation after 24 h.
+They have a large electrochemically active surface area (ECSA) of 239 m